christianhaitian/PortMaster/ports.md

 Title="NAM ."
 Desc="NAM using the rednukem build open source port by Alexey Khokholov.
 You'll need to add your own full version NAM.GRP and NAM.RTS and .CON files and optionally CD audio tracks as OGG file in the format trackXX.ogg (where XX is the track number) to the ports/rednukem-NAM/gamedata folder." porter="romadu" locat="NAM.zip"

+Title="nKaruga ."
+Desc="A cool 2D bullet hell shooter.
+Just download and play." porter="Jetup" locat="nKaruga.zip"

 Title="OpenJazz ."
 Desc="A free, open-source version of the classic Jazz Jackrabbit games by Alister Thomson.
 Includes the Jazz Jackrabiit shareware files.
-You can add your own full game Dos files to the ports/openjazz/gamedata folder." porter="Jetup13" locat="OpenJazz.zip"
+You can add your own full game Dos files to the ports/openjazz/gamedata folder." porter="Jetup" locat="OpenJazz.zip"

 Title="OpenTyrian ."
 Desc="OpenTyrian is an open-source port of the DOS game Tyrian.
 OpenTyrian 2.1 files are already included as they were made freeware sometime ago." porter="Christian_Haitian" locat="OpenTyrian.zip"

 Title="Prehistorik_2 ."
 Desc="A caveman-era platform game using the Blues Brothers game engine developed by Titus Interactive.
 Includes the demo files.
-You can add your own full game Dos files to the ports/prehistorik2/gamedata folder." porter="Jetup13" locat="Prehistorik%202.zip"
+You can add your own full game Dos files to the ports/prehistorik2/gamedata folder." porter="Jetup" locat="Prehistorik%202.zip"

 Title="Quake_1 ."
 Desc="Quake 1 is one of the first fully 3D First-person shooter games released by id software.
 Includes shareware pak file.
 You can add your own full game pak files to the ports/quake/quakepaks folder." porter="Christian_Haitian" locat="Quake.zip"

 Title="Quake_2 ."
 Desc="Quake 2 is the sequel to Quake 1, one of the first fully 3D First-person shooter games released by id software.
 You need to add your own full game pak files to the ports/quake2/baseq2 folder." porter="romadu" locat="Quake%202.zip"

 Title="RAWGL ."
 Desc="A re-implementation of the engine used in the game Another World aka Out of this World in the US.
 Includes the Out of this World demo files.
 You can add your own full game files to the ports/rawgl/gamedata/ folder.
-See https://github.com/cyxx/rawgl#supported-versions for more supported files info." porter="Jetup13" locat="RAWGL.zip"
+See https://github.com/cyxx/rawgl#supported-versions for more supported files info." porter="Jetup" locat="RAWGL.zip"

 Title="Redneck_Rampage_1 ."
 Desc="Redneck Rampage 1 using the rednukem build open source port by Alexey Khokholov.
 You'll need to add your own full version REDNECK.GRP and REDNECK.RTS and .CON files and optionally CD audio tracks as OGG file in the format trackXX.ogg (where XX is the track number) to the ports/rednukem-redneck1/gamedata folder." porter="romadu" locat="Redneck%20Rampage.zip"